nest-egg/ami-replacer/Readme.md

 #### Subccomands

 - `rmi` delete images before specified generations.
-- `rms` remove snapshots that is not reffered by any AMIs.
+- `rms` remove snapshots that is not reffered by any AMIs or volumes.

 #### Options